lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 # Create a LSP1 Forwarder

-In this guide, we will create a custom [Universal Receiver Delegate](../../standards/generic-standards/lsp1-universal-receiver-delegate.md) contract.
-This contract will be called each time the associated UP receives a [LSP7 token](../../standards/tokens/LSP7-Digital-Asset.md), and will forward a certain percentage to another address.
+This guide will teach you how to create a basic custom [Universal Receiver Delegate](../../standards/generic-standards/lsp1-universal-receiver-delegate.md) contract for the following use-case:

-The use-case it answers is:

 > **"As a Universal Profile (UP) owner, I want to transfer part of the tokens I received to another UP"**.

+We will this contract an **LSP1 Forwarder**.
+Every time our 🆙 will receive a specific [LSP7 token](../../standards/tokens/LSP7-Digital-Asset.md), this contract will automatically transfer a certain percentage to another address we have defined.

 An example scenario could be: _"each time I receive USDT, I want to automatically transfer 20% to my wife's UP"_.